goat1000/SVGGraph/README.txt

                           split into groups;

  BarAndLineGraph - a grouped bar graph and multi-line graph on the same graph;

+ Histogram - a bar graph that shows the range of values;

  MultiScatterGraph - scatter graph supporting multiple data sets;